MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-relationships.md

 **[Command-line](/data-api-builder/data-api-builder-cli.md) for this example**

-To create the entities `User` and `Todo` and set up the many-to-many relationship using the `users_todos` linking table through the Data API builder CLI, you will need to run a series of `dab` commands.
-Here is the command-line syntax for setting up the example scenario given the capabilities of the CLI:
+To create the entities `User` and `Todo` and set up the many-to-many relationship using the `users_todos` linking table through the Data API builder CLI, you must run a series of `dab` commands.

 1. Initialize the configuration for a specific database:
    ```shell